 Unfortunately some patients with Prader-Willi syndrome will die due to complications of the syndrome.
 Typically death is a result of complications due to morbid obesity, however too little is known about causes of death.
 While it is a delicate subject, the knowledge that can be gained makes it necessary to discuss the topic of autopsy and tissue donation with the next of kin.
 Autopsy guidelines are available in Autopsy of the Brain & Tissues and Autopsy on GI Death.

 “Fluid retention is usually noted first as swelling of the lower legs.
 In PWS this is a valuable warning sign that poor weight control is affecting the person’s health.
-Fluid retention in persons with PWS is usually a sign of a decreased ability to breath adequately due to excessive weight (“obesity hypoventilation”).
+Fluid retention in persons with PWS is usually a sign of a decreased ability to breathe adequately due to excessive weight (“obesity hypoventilation”).
 With excessive weight, breathing abnormalities first develop during sleep and can be present silently for years without any other signs that something is amiss.”
 Read the full article here: Fluid Retention – Oedema

 While there is no cure or treatment for Prader-Willi syndrome, growth hormone has tremendous benefits for both children and adults.
 Beginning growth hormone therapy as soon as possible should be considered standard protocol.
 Early use has been shown to change the penotype of the syndrome and improve IQ; other benefits include increasing lean muscle mass, and improving endurance, among others.
 For additional information please read the following: